Comparing Boston Commercial Painting Companies

 5. Can you paint during off-hours (weekends and nights)?

 If your business needs to stay open during business hours, make sure your Boston Commercial Painting Company can provide painting on nights and weekends so your business can stay open.
 For example, it’s often more convenient to paint common areas at night in an assisted living community, so meals and activities can run as scheduled.
-At CertaPro Painters, off-hour painting is completed at no additional charge.
+At CertaPro Painters, we schedule the professional workers we send who can work off-hours at no additional charge.

 6. When does your billing department invoice the deposit, progress payments, and final payments?
 What payment terms are you expecting (On completion, Net 15, Net 30?)